-In June 2021, the European Council - after a first such request was made in March 202189-called on the European Commission "to put forward without delay formal proposals for the continuation of financing for Syrian refugees and host communities in Turkey, Jordan, Lebanon and other parts of the region, in line with the statement of the Members of the European Council of March 2021 and within the context of the EU's overall migration policy."90 In response, European Commission President Ursula von der Leyen announced an additional 3 billion Euro package to support refugees in Turkey until 2024, as part of this additional 3 billion Euro package, the European Commission has made two major allocations in December 2021:
+In June 2021, the European Council - after a first such request was made in March 202189called on the European Commission "to put forward without delay formal proposals for the continuation of financing for Syrian refugees and host communities in Turkey, Jordan, Lebanon and other parts of the region, in line with the statement of the Members of the European Council of March 2021 and within the context of the EU's overall migration policy."90 In response, European Commission President Ursula von der Leyen announced an additional 3 billion Euro package to support refugees in Turkey until 2024, as part of a broader package for continued EU support to Syrian refugees in the region.91 As part of this additional 3 billion Euro package, the European Commission has made two major allocations in December 2021:

 - On 2 December 2021, the European Commission announced that it had allocated 325 million Euro to extend the Emergency Social Safety Net (ESSN) programme until early 2023.92 - On 21 December 2021, the European Commission announced two new financing decisions, for an overall amount of 560 million Euro.
 Under the first decision, 530 million Euro is allocated for measures to support quality inclusive education for refugees (including a fourth phase of CCTE and a third phase of PIKTES).
 Under the second decision, 30 million Euro is allocated for "measures to support migration and border management", including the "management of reception and hosting centres" and the "continuation of EU direct support to the Presidency for Migration Management (PMM), as foreseen in the EU-Turkey 2016 statement."
-As stated by European Commissioner Varhelyi, this money will be used to "provide financing to the authorities to address migratory challenges and increase border protection, not least in view of the evolving situation at the Eastern border of Turkey".
-93
+As stated by European Commissioner Varhelyi, this money will be used to "provide financing to the authorities to address migratory challenges and increase border protection, not least in view of the evolving situation at the Eastern border of Turkey".93